Does the idea of Euro trip sounds appealing to you?

-You are from a blue country – buy Interrail
+You are from a blue country – buy an Interrail pass

-You are from a green country – buy Eurail
+You are from a green country – buy an Eurail pass

 As the majority of my readers are non-Europeans, I will call the pass Eurail for simplicity.
 But remember, if you are a European citizen, your pass will be called Interrail (which is pretty much the same thing as I said, the only difference is the price).

 NOTE: if you are, let’s say from Italy, and you want to buy the Interrail pass, you cannot use it in the country of origin.

 If still in doubt, check if your country is eligible for Interrail here.

 What are the types of passes which are available?